Species Introduction

 Q: How do I properly acclimatise Congo Tetras to my aquarium?

-Acclimatising Congo Tetras is crucial for their successful introduction to a new aquarium.
-Begin by floating the sealed bag in the tank for about 15-20 minutes to equalise the temperature.
-Then, gradually mix tank water into the bag in small increments over the course of an hour.
-This method helps them adjust to the water chemistry.
-Finally, gently release the fish into the tank using a net to minimise stress and prevent introducing excess bag water.
+Acclimatisation is crucial for the health of your Congo Tetras.
+Begin by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes to equalise the temperature.
+After this, gradually introduce small amounts of aquarium water into the bag every 5-10 minutes for about an hour.
+This process helps them adjust to the water chemistry.
+Finally, gently release the fish into the tank using a net to avoid adding any store water.
+This careful approach minimises stress and promotes a smoother transition.

 ✓ Expert Tip